Darex20/TyeGenerator/README.md

    * Preview and Generate functionalities are still in progress.

 ### v0.2.3
-   * Fixed select.html and forms are now working
+   * Fixed select.html and forms are now working.

 ### v0.2.2
    * Added select.html.
-   * Added forms and tabs to select.html
+   * Added forms and tabs to select.html.

 ### v0.2.1
    * Minor updates in styling.